emilbustos/emilbustos.github.io/_pages/about.md

 I am a tenure-track economist at the [Research Institute of Industrial Economics](https://www.ifn.se/en/researchers/ifn-researcher/emil-bustos/) (Institute för näringslivsforskning, IFN).
 I got my PhD at the Department of Economics at the Stockholm School of Economics in 2022.

-My research interests are in labor economics, empirical corporate finance and applied microeconomics.
+My research interests are in labor economics, empirical corporate finance, and applied microeconomics.

 I study the factors that enable or hinder firms to grow.
-In particular, I focus on the role of collective bargaining agreements, bank finance and commercial insurance.
+In particular, I focus on the role of collective bargaining agreements, bank finance, and commercial insurance.

 Welcome to my web page!